 In 1993, when I was still a student at the artistic high school in Tarnów, I saw Moshe Kupferman’s exhibition at Muzeum Sztuki in Łódź.
 After several years, when I was studying at the Academy of Fine Arts, I revisited his paintings and created a cycle inspired by his work.

 In the beginning of 2016 Burdzyńska has started co-operating with the graphic studio Podpunkt – laureates of European Design Awards and creators of the visual identification of Warsaw University of Technology, among others.
 Burdzyńska’s work, characterised by sophisticated use of geometric shapes and mathematical precision of execution excellently fit into the design team’s strategy.
 The visual identification – minimalist yet very dynamic – prepared for the French research institute IRIF can serve as an excellent proof.

-Burdzyńska is also the author of the design of the book Śmietnik [Trash bin], a visual documentation and interpretation of Tadeusz Różewicz’s 1989 happening, photographed by Adam Hawałej.
+Burdzyńska is also the author of the design of the book Śmietnik [Trash Bin], a visual documentation and interpretation of Tadeusz Różewicz’s 1989 happening, photographed by Adam Hawałej.
 Burdzyńska explored the multi-dimensional event to extricate its essence.
 The cardboard cover, scattered typography and graphic elements imitating rumpled foil symbolically present the peculiar action of the poet taking out the trash.
 This time Burdzyńska decided to refrain from using bright colours and turned to hues of grey instead.
-This allowed for creating a kind of a temporal bridge joining the modern design of the publication and the process of recording the happening using black-and-white photography.
-It can be said that Burdzyńska created a set design to the spectacle displayed to the reader contemporarily.
+This allowed for the creationa kind of a temporal bridge joining the modern design of the publication and the process of recording the happening using black-and-white photography.
+It can be said that Burdzyńska created a set design to the performance displayed to the reader contemporarily.